 The recovery for Hanglai village started not only as a theoretical work, but laboration with a local firm in Beijing, WEI Architects.
 Our involvement in the project lasted for six possible thanks to the managed to gather during our first trip to the village.
-The real process is articulated around the work Architects, which consisted in preparing presentation to look for investors, both public and privates; the then with SFC, after we managed to find funds by ourselves and tried to national competitions and event, such as the Lafarge Holcim awards and the World Design Summit in Montréal.
+The real process is articulated around the work Architects, which consisted in preparing presentation to look for investors, both public and privates; the then with SFC, after we managed to find funds by ourselves and tried to Together with this there's our involvement in international competitions and event, such as the Lafarge Holcim awards and the World Design Summit in Montréal.